 This guide will cover different types of ants and how their bite can affect your dog.
 We’ll discuss the symptoms and how different types of ants can create more significant problems.
 You may have nothing to worry about.
 But, in other cases, it could be serious enough to mean that your dog requires immediate medical attention.

 We’ll also go over what you can give your dog if they start to experience adverse symptoms from an ant bite on the paw.
 Because different kinds of ants are everywhere, it’s nearly impossible to prevent bites like these from happening all the time.
-But, knowing what to do if your dog gets bitten by an ant will ensure that they aren’t in pain for long!
+Knowing what to do if your dog gets bitten by an ant will ensure that they aren’t in pain for long!

 Which Ants Are Dangerous?